kxl4126/hatch-cli-client/README.md

 ### Configure and host your public sale
 **Here we will set up the properties of your public sale!**
 1. **Edit config/saleConfig.json.**
-   a. `saleTime` represents the unix timestamp (in seconds) of your public sale start time.
+   - `saleTime` represents the unix timestamp (in seconds) of your public sale start time.
-   b. `whitelistDiscount` represents how much discount (in ICP) whitelisted members get.
+   - `whitelistDiscount` represents how much discount (in ICP) whitelisted members get.
-   c. `reserveAmount` is how many NFTs to exclude from the sale.
+   - `reserveAmount` is how many NFTs to exclude from the sale.
 Those will be kept in the owner account.
-   d. `prices` represents the pricing configuration desired.
+   - `prices` represents the pricing configuration desired.
 It takes the format of an array of tuples [nft_id, price], where `nft_id` represents the starting nft id for a particular price tier, and price represents the price (in WICP) of that tier.
 Example shown below.
    **Example saleConfig.json**
    ```
    {